nice-digital/nice-design-system/foundations/links.md

 - it’s good practice to tell the user if they are downloading a media file
 - warn the user what the file type and the size is
-- to display further information on the file, place next to the size and type
+- to display further information on the file, place next to the size and type.

 CODE AREA
 {% comment %}